Taoiseach Survives Internal Revolt as Ireland Grapples with Fuel Crisis and Soaring Energy Bills

 Why It Matters

-The fuel crisis is testing the resilience of the Irish coalition government and the personal authority of the Taoiseach.
+The fuel crisis is testing the resilience of the Irish coalition government and the personal authority of the Taoiseach in a way that few crises have.
 With energy costs affecting every household and business in the country, the government's ability to manage the economic fallout from the Iran conflict will be a defining issue for its political survival.
+The internal revolt, though ultimately unsuccessful, has exposed fault lines within Fianna Fáil that could widen if the crisis deepens or if the government's response is seen as inadequate.
+The broader economic implications are also significant — Ireland's open economy is particularly vulnerable to external shocks, and the combination of rising energy costs, flight cancellations, and construction cost increases represents a serious threat to the growth trajectory that has underpinned the country's prosperity in recent years.

 What's Next

 Minister Harris is expected to present revised economic forecasts to the Dáil in the coming weeks.
-The government will also continue its lobbying efforts in Brussels for emergency measures to reduce the tax burden on aviation fuel.
-For the latest, see The Irish Times Politics.
+The government will continue its lobbying efforts in Brussels for emergency measures to reduce the tax burden on aviation fuel.
+For the latest, see RTÉ News and The Irish Times.